livementor/test_front/README.md

 # Goal

-In this project you have everything you need to build a chat interface.
+In this project you have everything you need to build a chat interface. _Don't spend more than three hours on this.

 Start by launching the project and go to localhost:3000 in your navigator.
 You should log in to create your user and your first conversation (the conversation and some messages are auto generated).